Frequently Asked Questions

 Online courses

 Yes.
-Online courses may be considered as part of a full course load used for the academic average requirement, as long as they are completed during the September to April academic year.
+Online courses may be considered as part of a full course load used for the academic average requirement, if they are completed during the September to April academic year.
 If it is not clear from the official transcript, additional documentation may be required confirming that the online courses were completed during the September to April academic year.

 Pass/Fail courses

 Yes.
-Only one full or equivalent pass/fail course (6 credit hours) will be permissible in each of the two undergraduate years considered for academic average.
+A maximum of 6 pass/fail credit hours (1 full or equivalent pass/fail course) will be permissible in each of the 2 undergraduate years considered for academic average.

-Discovery Credits (Western students) will be considered within, not in addition to, the one full course pass/fail allowance.
+Discovery Credits (Western students) will be considered within, not in addition to, the 6 credit hour pass/fail allowance.

 Repeat courses

 Yes.
-Repeat courses are acceptable in the best two years used for academic average consideration, course load and course level requirements.
-Repeat course grades are not substituted for earlier grades, but will be calculated within the academic year in which they are taken.
+Repeat courses are acceptable in the best 2 years used for academic average consideration, course load and course level requirements.
+Repeat course grades are not substituted for earlier grades, but are calculated within the academic year in which they are taken.

 Spring/Summer courses

-No. Courses taken during spring/summer sessions are not considered to be part of a full course load, and so cannot be included in the calculation of an academic average used for consideration.
+No. Courses taken during spring/summer sessions are not considered as part of a full course load and are not included in the calculation of an academic average.

 I have a clinical placement that is graded pass/fail.
 It is part of my degree requirement.
 Am I eligible to apply?

 Yes.
 Schulich Dentistry will consider individuals completing undergraduate programs that require clinical placements.
-However, for academic average consideration a program year cannot include more than one full or equivalent pass/fail course (6 credit hours).
+However, for academic average consideration a program year cannot include more than 6 pass/fail credit hours (1 full or equivalent pass/fail course).

 Accelerated and compressed Nursing programs often have mandatory pass/fail courses and clinical placements which can make it difficult for applicants with a nursing degree to meet our academic average requirement.
-In such cases, we may be able to use one year from the first undergraduate degree, provided that year satisfies our admission requirements.
+In such cases, we may be able to use 1 year from the first undergraduate degree if that year satisfies our admission requirements.
+Applicants will be assessed on a case-by-case basis.

 Academic Average Considerations